-Thomas Beatty, interim director
+Thomas Beatty, director

 Dr. Thomas Beatty has a bachelor’s degree in English from VCU, a master’s in curriculum and instruction and a doctorate in educational policy, planning and leadership from the College of William and Mary.
 Prior to joining the CDC, he served as an assistant professor in educational leadership in the VCU School of Education.
 He spent over 25 years in Richmond Public Schools as a teacher, assistant principal, principal and central office administrator.
 Dr. Beatty loves to read and travel — especially to Jamaica.